A fluency disorder can be one of the most frustrating things to deal with.

 What Is Cluttering?

-Cluttering is another type of fluency disorder, but it manifests itself quite a bit differently than with stuttering.
+Cluttering is another type of fluency disorder, but it manifests itself quite a bit differently than stuttering.

 With cluttering, your speech often comes out quickly, to the point of being incomprehensible, and feels disorganized.
 Listening to somebody with a cluttering disorder often sounds like a lot of breaks and pauses within a normal flow of speech, as well as words and sounds that come out so quickly as to seem like a jumbled mess.